-The gestation period of a horse is approximately eleven months.
-For the first several months, it will not be obvious if the mare is carrying a foal.
+The gestation period of female horse is approximately eleven months.
+For the first several months, it will not be obvious if a mare is carrying a foal.
 If you suspect your mare is in foal, it is essential she is cared for properly right from the beginning of her pregnancy, for her own health and the health of the foal.
 Sometimes people feel that nature will take care of things.
 However, this doesn't always lead to the best outcome.

 With proper care early in the pregnancy, potential health problems that could affect the reproductive health of your mare, and the health and life of your foal can be avoided.